-What is the role of the Women’s Health Nurse Practitioner?
+What is the role of the Women’s Health/Gender-Related Nurse Practitioner?

-Women’s Health Nurse Practitioner (WHNP) graduates are prepared to provide primary health care to women from adolescence through senior years.
-Most states require certification from the National Certification Corporation as a WHNP and a collaborating physician for prescriptive practice.
+Women’s Health/Gender-Related Nurse Practitioner (WHGRNP) graduates are prepared to provide primary health care to women from adolescence through senior years.
+Most states require certification from the National Certification Corporation as a WHGRNP and a collaborating physician for prescriptive practice.
 All nursing practices, including prescriptive practice, are regulated by state laws.
 Therefore, licensing and scope of practice vary by state.
 To learn about the specific laws and regulatory codes for prescriptive practice in your area, contact your state's Board of Nursing.

 Do I have to be a nurse to enter this program?

-No. You can enter this program as an ASN, BSN, MSN or if you have a bachelor’s degree or higher in a field other than nursing.
-If you have a bachelor’s degree or higher in a field other than nursing, you can complete a one year full-time baccalaureate equivalent program (PreSpecialty Year), and progress to the Women’s Health Nurse Practitioner specialty.
-If you have an ASN, you can complete a two semester baccalaureate equivalent sequence of courses and then progress to the Women’s Health Nurse Practitioner specialty.
+No. You can enter this program as a BSN or MSN, or if you have a bachelor’s degree or higher in a field other than nursing.
+If you have a bachelor’s degree or higher in a field other than nursing, you can complete a one year full-time baccalaureate equivalent program (PreSpecialty Year - Clinical Experiences), and progress to the Women’s Health/Gender-Related Nurse Practitioner specialty.
 If you have a BSN, you enter directly into the specialty course work.
 All students, regardless of entry type, graduate with an MSN or post-master's certificate.

 How many students are accepted into this specialty each year?